pcorey/pcorey.github.io/notes/the-long-case-for-elixir.markdown

 - [“Why WhatsApp Only Needs 50 Engineers for Its 900M Users”](https://www.wired.com/2015/09/whatsapp-serves-900-million-users-50-engineers/)

 #### There is a community focus on building distributed systems.
-- Like it or not, any web server that scales past a single box is a distributed system.
-Along with that extra box comes a world of problems you need to watch out for.
+- Like it or not, any web server that scales past a single CPU core is a distributed system.
+Along with that extra core comes a world of problems you need to watch out for.

 #### The documentation is fantastic.
 - The official documentation and guides are amazingly well written and thorough.